Adi-UA/LaTeX-OCR/README.md

 The script will create a virtual environment, download and prepare the data, create the tokenizer and then start training.
 It will prompt you to enter the paths to the various files required for training.
 It has default values for the paths, so you can just press enter to use those too.

 The default parameters are the same ones I used to train our best model with a BLEU score of 0.87.
 You can change them by editing the `train_tok_config.yaml` file in the `custom` directory.
-The [details of my best run can be found on Weights & Biases](https://wandb.ai/adioss/LaTeX-OCR/runs/gyw8zmtv) and the [corresponding best model checkpoint can be downloaded from here](https://drive.google.com/drive/folders/1_i6vDSnAJT0d_j0uILBNlQgZPCrcUBze?usp=sharing).

 ## Results